wp-plugins/basic-google-maps-placemarks/readme.txt

 = I upgraded to the latest version and now the map isn't working. = If you're running a caching plugin like WP Super Cache, make sure you delete the cache contents so that the latest files are loaded, and then refresh your browser.

 If you upgraded other plugins at the same time, it's possible that one of them is causing a JavaScript error that breaks the entire page or some other kind of conflict.
+Check if the plugin works with the default theme and no other plugins activated.

 = Are there any hooks I can use to modify or extend the plugin? = Yes, I've tried to add filters for everything you might reasonably want, just browse the source code to look for them.
-If you need a filter or action that isn't there, let me know and I'll add it to the next version.
+If you need a filter or action that isn't there, make a request on [the support forum](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10) and I'll add it to the next version.

+== Other Notes ==

+**Known conflicts**

+* The Post Types Order plugin can cause <a href="http://wordpress.org/support/topic/plugin-basic-google-maps-placemarks-shortcode-bgmp-list-not-returning-all-placemarks">the wrong placemarks to show up</a> in [bgmp-map] or [bgmp-list] results.
+* The [bgmp-map] and [bgmp-list] shortcodes <a href="http://wordpress.org/support/topic/plugin-basic-google-maps-placemarks-map-showing-all-placemarkers-no-filter">won't work in WP e-Commerce product post types</a>.
+* Also make sure that no other Google Maps plugins are activated, and that your theme isn't including the Maps API.
+You can view the page's source code and search for instances of "maps.google.com/maps/api/js".
+If there's more than one, then you're probably going to have issues.

-= How can I help with the plugin's development? =
+**How you can help with the plugin's development**

 * The thing I could really use some help with is answering questions on [the support forum](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10).
 I don't have a lot of time to work on the plugin, so the time I spend answering questions reduces the amount of time I have to add new features.
 If you're familiar with the plugin and would like to help out, you can click the 'Subscribe to Emails for this Tag' link to get an e-mail whenever a new post is created.
 * Volunteer to test new versions before they're officially released.
 [Contact me](http://iandunn.name/contact) if you want to be put on the list.
 * If you find a bug, create a post on [the support forum](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10) with as much information as possible.
 If you're a developer, create a patch and include a link to it in the post.
 * Check the TODO.txt file for features that need to be added and submit a patch.
 * Review the code for security vulnerabilities and best practices.
 If you find a security issue, please [contact me](http://iandunn.name/contact) privately so that I can release a patched version before the issue becomes public.

-= Can I make a donation to support the plugin? =
+**Donations**

 I do this as a way to give back to the WordPress community, so I don't want to take any donations, but if you'd like to give something I'd encourage you to make a donation to [Doctors Without Borders](http://www.doctorswithoutborders.org).

-= How can I get help when I'm having a problem? =
-1. Read the Basic Usage and Advanced Usage sections of [the Installation page](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/installation/).
-2. Read the answers on this page.
-3. Check [the support forum](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10), because there's a good chance your problem has already been answered there.

-If you still need help, then first follow these instructions:

-1. Disable all other plugins and switch to the default theme, then check if the problem is still happening.
-2. If it isn't, then the problem may actually be with your theme or other plugins you have installed
-3. If the problem is still happening, then start a new thread in the forum with a **detailed description** of your problem and **the URL to the map on your site**.
-If you don't want to post the URL publically, then leave it out of your forums post and [send it to me privately](http://iandunn.name/contact), along with a link to the forums post.
-4. Tag the post with `basic-google-maps-placemarks` so that I get an e-mail notification.
-If you use the link above it'll automatically tag it for you.
-5. Check the 'Notify me of follow-up posts via e-mail' box so you won't miss any replies.

-I monitor the forums and respond to most requests, although I do this in my spare time, so please be patient if you're waiting for a reply.
-A lot of times I only have time to answer questions over the weekend.

-= How can I send feedback that isn't of a support nature? = If you need help with a problem, see the FAQ answer above, but if instead you'd like to send me feedback/comments/suggestions then you can use the [contact form](http://iandunn.name/contact) on my website, and I'll respond as my schedule permits. *Please **don't** use this if you're having trouble using the plugin;* use [the support forum](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10) instead. **I only provide support using the forums, not over e-mail.**
+**Customization**

-= Can I hire you to make custom modifications to the plugin? = Yes, please [contact me](http://iandunn.name/contact) and we can discuss the details.
+If you need to hire somebody to customize or extend the plugin to fit your specific needs, please [contact me](http://iandunn.name/contact) and we can discuss the details.

 == Screenshots ==